NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Mode Decomposition

 Given a structure, Meep can decompose the Fourier-transformed fields into a superposition of its harmonic modes.
-For a theoretical background, see [Mode Decomposition](Mode_Decomposition.md).
+For a theoretical background, see [Features/Mode Decomposition](Mode_Decomposition.md).

 <a id="Simulation.get_eigenmode_coefficients"></a>